douglasgscofield/nestedRanksTest/README.md

 vignette("nestedRanksTest")
 ```

-The development version is hosted on github and can be installed via:
+The development version is hosted here on github and can be installed via:

 ```R
 install.packages("devtools")